All You Need to Know About French Watches

 The company has gone bankrupt in 1973, due to poor management by its major shareholder (Ebauches SA).
 In its heyday, the company produced a wide selection of wristwatches, from simple dress watches to chronographs and electric divers (Nautic-Ski).

-Founded in 1948 in Besancon, the main hub of the French watch industry, Yema was yet another company known for their high-quality watches.
+Founded in 1948 in Besancon, the central hub of the French watch industry, Yema was yet another company known for their high-quality watches.

 Vintage Yemas are gaining more and more recognition among collectors.
 This concerns mostly their chronographs, like the iconic Yachtingraf regatta watch, and dive watches like the Yema Superman, as well as the Sous-Marine sports models with waterproof cases.